Student life in London

 - Built in 1901, the Hackney Empire is a grade II listed building and has a strong tradition of developing new plays, new talent and musicals.
 It specialises in interesting, offbeat musicals and one of the finest pantomimes in London.

-- The Geffrye Museum is a much-loved gem in the lively and creative Hoxton area - historically a centre for furniture-making and market gardening.
+- The Museum of the Home (formerly the Geffrye Museum) is a much-loved gem in the lively and creative Hoxton area – historically a centre for furniture-making and market gardening.
 Set in 18th-century almshouses and surrounded by gardens, it is often described as an oasis in the heart of the city.

 Music and nightlife